-How did you find out about Frame of Mind Coaching™?
+How did you find out about Frame of Mind Coaching?

-Finally, I filled out the FOM Coaching Assessment.
+Finally, I reached out to FOM Coaching.
 Kim called me and just blew me away.
-I thought, “I don’t care how I’m going to make it happen, but this is something I have to do.”
+I thought, "I don't care how I'm going to make it happen, but this is something I have to do."

 What were you struggling with prior to coaching?

 I felt like I was on a hamster wheel and a roller coaster at the same time.
 There was constant chaos in my personal and work life, and I couldn't get myself grounded.
 I felt stuck, and I didn't have a sense of personal fulfillment or satisfaction in any part of my life.
 I knew that was something that I needed help with, that I couldn't continue that way.

 What even was my life before FOM Coaching?
 I told Kim after our first coaching call that this coaching was like therapy on steroids.
 Having been a therapist at one point for 12 years, that really meant a lot coming from me.

 Coaching opened up a whole new way of looking at myself.
 It showed me that I was feeling so stuck because I was holding myself prisoner.
 I had bought into some very mistaken beliefs that I had been introduced to very early in my life.
 I had wrapped myself around them to the point where I was trapped by them.
 Coaching challenged those beliefs and allowed me to develop a belief system that lets me do what I want, when I want.